teo-hughes/Flashcard-App/README.md

 There will also be a stats view where you can keep track of your good and bad questions and what topic you should focus on.

+I will definetely use this app and I hope many others will aswell.